Vic Fangio: Chicago Bears

 On January 19, 2015, Fangio agreed in principle to become the defensive coordinator for the Chicago Bears.
 After the departure of outside linebackers coach Clint Hurtt in 2017, Fangio assumed that position in addition to his role as defensive coordinator.
 During Fangio's first three seasons in Chicago, the Bears defense improved from a 30th-ranked unit in 2014 to being 14th, 15th, and 10th in total defense.

 Fangio's contract expired following the 2017 season and he interviewed for the Bears' head coaching position on January 3, 2018.
 The head coaching position ultimately went to Matt Nagy.
 Nine days later, Fangio signed a three-year extension with the Bears to continue as their defensive coordinator, making him the first Bears defensive coordinator to stay under a new head coach since Buddy Ryan with newly-arriving head Mike Ditka in 1982.
 Fangio was also granted complete control of the defense.
 Under Fangio, the 2018 Bears defense excelled as it led the NFL in turnovers forced (36) and interceptions (27).
 Chicago was also ranked third in total defense, second in yards per play allowed, and first in scoring defense.
 On January 17, 2019, Fangio was named Assistant Coach of the Year by the Pro Football Writers Association.
-A month later, he received the same honor from the Associated Press at the 8th Annual NFL Honors.
+A month later, he received the same honor from the Associated Press at the 8th NFL Honors.

-Denver Broncos
+Denver Broncos (head coach)

 On January 10, 2019, Fangio was hired to become the 17th head coach of the Denver Broncos.

 2019 season

 As Fangio assembled his staff, defensive backs coach Ed Donatell followed him from Chicago to serve as his defensive coordinator, as did outside linebackers coach Brandon Staley for the same position.
-On September 9, 2019, Fangio lost his regular season head coaching debut against the Oakland Raiders by a score of 16–24.
+On September 9, 2019, Fangio lost his regular season head coaching debut against the Oakland Raiders by a score of 24-16.
 On October 6, 2019, Fangio recorded his first career win as head coach in a 20–13 win against the Los Angeles Chargers.
 In Fangio's first season as head coach, he led the Broncos to a 7–9 record, finishing 2nd in the AFC West.